Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Take your times

 Sure, you probably want to see as much as possible during your trip.
 But it may pay off to see fewer places.
 This will reduce your transportation costs since you can focus on local transportation.
-But also the impressions, experiences, and acquaintances of your trip will change drastically this way.
+But also, your trip’s impressions, experiences, and acquaintances will change drastically this way.

-Because by spending more time in one place, you also have more time to dive deeper into the culture of the destination, get to know locals, and discover places off the beaten path.
+By spending more time in one place, you also have more time to dive deeper into the destination’s culture, get to know locals, and discover places off the beaten path.

 Malls & Food Courts

 In Malaysia, many cities have malls with food courts inside.
 Here, you can usually find many different restaurants offering their food.
-Usually, you will also find amazing Malaysian food.
-Especially when you are traveling with a group it is a great option as you can find something for everyone.
-And the best is that the food usually is cheaper than in restaurants around.
+Usually, you will also find excellent Malaysian food.
+It is a great option, especially when traveling with a group, as you can find something for everyone.
+And the best part is that the food is usually cheaper than in restaurants nearby.

 Warungs and Kopi tiams

 If you don’t necessarily want to eat in food courts or just enjoy a freshly brewed coffee, you can eat in a so-called warung or Kopi tiam.
-While warungs are typical Malaysian local inexpensive restaurants, kopi tiams are Asian coffee houses especially suitable for breakfast.
+While warungs are typical local Malaysian restaurants, kopi tiams are Asian coffee houses especially suitable for breakfast.

-Extra tip: Instead of coffee, why don’t you try a delicious Indian tea, typical for Malaysia: Te Tarik is available in many local coffee shops and tastes great.
+Extra tip: Instead of coffee, why don’t you try a delicious Indian tea, which is typical of Malaysia?
+Te Tarik is available in many local coffee shops and tastes excellent.

 Local specialties